 Stock Options.
-Our 2023 Plan allows for the grant of ISOs and NSOs pursuant to stock option agreements adopted by the plan administrator.
-The plan administrator will determine the exercise price for stock options, within the terms and conditions of our 2023 Plan, provided that the exercise price of a stock option generally cannot be less than 100% of the fair market value of our common stock on the date of grant for NSOs and 110% of the fair market value of the stock subject to the option on the date of grant for ISOs.
-Options granted under our 2023 Plan will vest at the rate specified in the stock option agreement as determined by the plan administrator.
-The plan administrator will determine the term of stock options granted under our 2023 Plan, up to a maximum of 10 years.
+Our Amended 2023 Plan allows for the grant of ISOs and NSOs pursuant to stock option agreements adopted by the plan administrator.
+The plan administrator will determine the exercise price for stock options, within the terms and conditions of our Amended 2023 Plan, provided that the exercise price of a stock option generally cannot be less than 100% of the fair market value of our common stock on the date of grant for NSOs and 110% of the fair market value of the stock subject to the option on the date of grant for ISOs.
+Options granted under our Amended 2023 Plan will vest at the rate specified in the stock option agreement as determined by the plan administrator.
+The plan administrator will determine the term of stock options granted under our Amended 2023 Plan, up to a maximum of 10 years.
 Unless the terms of an optionholder's stock option agreement, or other written agreement between us and the recipient approved by the plan administrator, provide otherwise, if an optionholder's service relationship with us or any of our affiliates ceases for any reason other than disability, death, or cause, the optionholder may generally exercise any vested options for a period of three months following the cessation of service.
 This period may be extended in the event that either an exercise of the option or an immediate sale of shares acquired upon exercise of the option following such a termination of service is prohibited by applicable securities laws or our insider trading policy.
-If an optionholder's service relationship with us or any of our affiliates ceases due to death, or an optionholder dies within a certain period following cessation of service, the optionholder or a beneficiary may generally exercise any vested options for a period of 12 months following the cessation of service.
-In the event of a termination for cause, options generally terminate upon the termination date.
-In no event may an option be exercised beyond the expiration of its term.
+If an optionholder's service relationship with us or any of our affiliates ceases due to death, or an optionholder dies within a certain period following cessation of service, the optionholder or a beneficiary may generally exercise any vested options for a period of 18 months following the date of death.
+If an optionholder's service relationship with us or any of our affiliates ceases due to disability, the optionholder may generally exercise any vested options for a period of 12 months following the cessation of service.
+In of shares of our common stock previously owned by the optionholder, (4) a net exercise of the option if it is an NSO or (5) other legal consideration approved by the plan administrator.

-Acceptable consideration for the purchase of common stock issued upon the exercise of a stock option will be determined by the plan administrator and may include (1) cash, check, bank draft or money order, (2) a broker-assisted cashless exercise, (3) the tender of shares of our common stock previously owned by the optionholder, (4) a net exercise of the option if it is an NSO or (5) other legal consideration approved by the plan administrator.
+Acceptable consideration for the purchase of common stock issued upon the exercise of a stock option will be determined by the plan administrator and may include (1) cash, check, bank draft or money order, (2) a broker-assisted cashless exercise, (3) the tender